What payments and benefits are non-taxable?

 - the benefit is not in the form of cash or a cash voucher ;

-- it is not given in recognition of work done (or to be done) by the employee; and
+- it is not given in recognition of work done (or to be done) by you; and

-- the total value of trivial benefits for that employee is less than £300 for the tax year.
+- the total value of trivial benefits for you is less than £300 for the tax year.

 Until that date, such trivial benefits could create a tax liability – for example, on being given flowers on the death of a family member.
-In practice, many employers opted to pay any tax due on those benefits so that the employee had no tax to pay.
+In practice, many employers opted to pay any tax due on those benefits so that you had no tax to pay.

 Expenses incurred providing any pension, annuity, lump sum, gratuity, or similar benefit to be given to you or to any member of your family or household on your retirement or death may not be shown on form P11D, either because they are exempt or because they are entered elsewhere.